For Your Benefit: How will the WEP & GPO Repeal Affect Connecticut Teachers?

 Now that we understand how spousal and survivor benefits are calculated, let’s revisit the overarching topic of the Government Pension Offset (GPO).
 As we mentioned earlier, the GPO significantly reduced, if not eliminated, the Social Security survivor and spousal benefits many retirees were eligible for.
 Let’s dive into a couple of examples to see how this played out for many people.

-Let’s say Sally worked as a public school teacher for 25 years and today is collecting a pension benefit of $2,760 per month.
+Let’s say Sally worked as a Connecticut public school teacher for 25 years and today is collecting a pension benefit of $2,760 per month.
 Sally’s husband worked over 10 years (40 quarters) at a covered job, paying into Social Security.
 After all the calculations were completed, Sally’s total spousal benefit should be $1,725.

-However, because Sally has a pension of $2,760, the total spousal benefit she can receive is limited to the amount that exceeds 2/3 of her pension amount ($1,840).
+However, because Sally has a Connecticut pension of $2,760, the total spousal benefit she can receive is limited to the amount that exceeds 2/3 of her pension amount ($1,840).
 In this case, Sally would not be eligible to collect any of the Social Security spousal benefit she would have otherwise been entitled to.

 Now let’s look at an example of a survivor’s benefit, which can more significantly impact the financial security of a surviving spouse who can no longer rely on the Social Security benefit their spouse was collecting, nor the spousal benefit they were entitled to due to the 2/3 rule set by the GPO.

 Let’s say John worked 35 years in covered employment, paying into Social Security, and his total monthly Social Security benefit was $2,875.
-John’s wife, Maria, worked as a public school teacher and collects a non-covered pension of $3,450.
+John’s wife, Maria, worked as a Connecticut school teacher and collects a non-covered pension of $3,450.
 For this example, let’s assume John passed away.
 Under normal conditions, Maria would be eligible for the full $3,450 (adjusted for the time of retirement, as discussed above).
 For simplicity, let’s assume both spouses retired exactly at their FRA, so her survivor benefit would have been $2,875.

 Due to the GPO, Maria would not be able to collect her full $2,875 survivor benefit from Social Security.
 She would only be able to collect any benefit exceeding 2/3 of her pension amount.
 So, 2/3 of her $3,450 pension = $2,300.